bukka/php-todo/php-soap.md

 ## Source issues

 - **Bug**: Client/SDL - Schema parser issue with attributes in multiple namespaces
-  - https://bugs.php.net/bug.php?id=68576 - Namespaces in schema php_schema.c
+  - https://bugs.php.net/bug.php?id=68576 - Namespaces in schema php_schema.c _(13 votes)_
+- **Bug**: Client/SDL - Only one namespace pulled to the envelope
+  - https://bugs.php.net/bug.php?id=77481 - SoapClient not pulling in all namespaces to soapEnvelope _(6 votes)_
 - **Bug**: SDL - Allow the same names if namespace is different
   - https://bugs.php.net/bug.php?id=45282 - SoapClient has namespace issues when WSDL is distributed _(136 votes)_
   - https://bugs.php.net/bug.php?id=46878 - my wsdl is not loaded correctly _(4 votes)_